isogeo/doc-admin/Help/en/settings/menus.md

 ## Credits and version number

-At the bottom of the interface, you can see the platform's credits and the version number.
+At the bottom of the interface, you can see the platform&apos;s credits and the version number.